devadathanmb/hyprland-smart-borders/README.md

 # Hyprland dynamic borders

-A bash script to enable dynamic borders in hyprland using hyprland-ipc.
+A bash script to enable dynamic borders (aka smart borders) in hyprland using hyprland-ipc.
 This does what could be done via scripting mentioned [here](https://github.com/hyprwm/Hyprland/issues/2324).

 See the demo to see how it works.